tannerbohn/tannerbohn.github.io/ideas.markdown

 ___

 - **Uncategorized**
-  - plot academic studies in subject space -- use word2vec
+  - ~~plot academic studies in subject space -- use word2vec~~
   - "closing the gap"
+    - buy eeg and train for typing